ClusterLabs/PAF/administration.md

 That seems good!
-So now you just need to really start Corosync and Pacemaker on `srv1`, and if everythings goes as planned, you're done.
+So now you just need to really start Corosync and Pacemaker on `srv1`, and if everything goes as planned, you're done.